reakain/Dev-Onboarding/BestPractices.md

  - Names, links, and versions of any [software dependencies](#dependencies)
  - Known bugs or issues
  - Operating system/programming language and version code was written/tested/compiled on

+ A [Template README file](./media/README_template.md) is available as a starting point.
+A good reference for using markdown is [here](https://github.com/adam-p/markdown-here/wiki/Markdown-Cheatsheet).

 ### Dependencies
 For python in particular, keeping a requirements.txt file using ```pip freeze``` will track all package dependencies and their versions.